AFathi/NotchToolkit/README.md

 ```
 TimeInterval(INTERVAL)
 ```
-## NotchToolbar Functions
+## NotchToolbar Methods
 #### initializeToolbar(_ vc:UIViewController)
-This function is required to initialize the NotchToolbar.
-It is recommended to call this function in `viewDidLoad` after setting the [NotchToolbar Options](#notchtoolbar-options).
+This method is required to initialize the NotchToolbar.
+It is recommended to call this method in `viewDidLoad` after setting the [NotchToolbar Options](#notchtoolbar-options).
 ```
 /*
 NotchToolbar Options here